JuliaLang/www.julialang.org/blog/2020/05/rr.md

 any private code you may be using, etc. We are investigating building tooling to help understand what's in the trace and anonymize parts of the trace that are potentially sensitive, but do not otherwise affect the trace.
-We will also likely be disabling history by default if the `--bug-report` command line flag is passed.
+For the moment, we disable reading the histry by default when creating an rr trace (using the history can be explicitly opted into when necessary for reproduction).
 Nevertheless, please make sure to have the system administrator's permission before using the `--bug-report` feature.
 If you are not sure, we recommend creating the reproducer in a sanitized, isolated environment (e.g. a docker container).
 Alternatively, while the `--bug-report`